ApplefaceLisa/WebDev/JavaScript/DataStructures/readme.md

       isEmpty() | This returns true if the linked list does not contain any elements and false if the size of the linked list is bigger than 0. size() | returns how many elements the linked list contains.
-It is similar to the length property of the array. toString() | As the list uses a Node class as an item, we need to overwrite the default toString method inherited from the JavaScript object to output only the element values.
+It is similar to the length property of the array. toString() | As the list uses a Node class as an item, we need to overwrite the default toString method inherited from the JavaScript object to output only the element values. getHead() | get the first node of the linked list.

   - Implementation
   ```javascript